Documentation Index

 Enable this to manually select which engineers should be included in the scheduling algorithm

-To remove any engineers simply select the relevant names and then click Delete Selected
+To remove engineers from the list, select the required names and click Delete Selected to remove multiple engineers at once.

 Advanced Settings